Sales Summary & Analytics Guide

 Step 1: Click Export Button

-- Locate the “Export CSV” button in the table card header
+- Locate the "Export" button (with a download icon) in the Execution Results card header

 Step 2: Select Date Range